Political sociology: T. H. Marshall on citizenship

-Many of the social responsibilities of a state have since become a major part of many state's policies (see United States Social Security).
+Many of the social responsibilities of a state have since become a major part of many states' policies (see United States Social Security).
 However, these have also become controversial issues as there is a debate over whether a citizen truly has the right to education and even more so, to social welfare.

 Seymour Martin Lipset on the social requisites of democracy

-In Political Man: The Social Bases of Politics political sociologist Seymour Martin Lipset provided a very influential analysis of the bases of democracy across the world.
+In Political Man: The Social Bases of Politics, political sociologist Seymour Martin Lipset provided a very influential analysis of the bases of democracy across the world.
 Larry Diamond and Gary Marks argue that "Lipset's assertion of a direct relationship between economic development and democracy has been subjected to extensive empirical examination, both quantitative and qualitative, in the past 30 years.
 And the evidence shows, with striking clarity and consistency, a strong causal relationship between economic development and democracy."
-The book sold more than 400,000 copies and was translated into 20 languages, including: Vietnamese, Bengali, and Serbo-Croatian.
-Lipset was one of the first proponents of Modernization theory which states that democracy is the direct result of economic growth, and that "[t]he more well-to-do a nation, the greater the chances that it will sustain democracy."
+The book sold more than 400,000 copies and was translated into 20 languages, including Vietnamese, Bengali, and Serbo-Croatian.
+Lipset was one of the first proponents of Modernization theory, which states that democracy is the direct result of economic growth, and that "[t]he more well-to-do a nation, the greater the chances that it will sustain democracy."
 Lipset's modernization theory has continued to be a significant factor in academic discussions and research relating to democratic transitions.
 It has been referred to as the "Lipset hypothesis", as well as the "Lipset thesis".